semdinsp/recycle_qrcode/NOTES.md

 ## Suco

-When you set a suco key value then it is appended to the site name in Google maps
+When you set a suco key value then it is appended to the site name in Google maps.
+So the site name will appear in a bubble in brackets when you click on the google marker.  [map](https://maps.verde-tl.com)